wechaty/docusaurus/docusaurus/docs/puppet-services/padlocal.md

 ### Step 1 : wechaty-puppet-padlocal

 You will need a domestic public network IP+Token (please register with the administrator) to make wechaty-puppet take effect in the virtual machine part.
 For the trial or free plan, you can choose Alibaba Cloud or Huawei Cloud or GCP.
-It is a pity that Google does not have a domestic IP. , Or you can also play gcp's k8s by the way, suggest that you still use domestic resources.
+It is a pity that Google does not have a domestic IP. , or you can also play gcp's k8s by the way, suggest that you still use domestic resources.

 ![Step 1](../../static/img/docs/references/puppet-services/padlocal/step-1.webp)